Heliocentrism: Medieval India

-In India, Nilakantha Somayaji (1444–1544), in his Aryabhatiyabhasya, a commentary on Aryabhata's Aryabhatiya, developed a computational system for a geo-heliocentric planetary model, in which the planets orbit the Sun, which in turn orbits the Earth, similar to the system later proposed by Tycho Brahe.
+In India, Nilakantha Somayaji (1444–1544), in his Aryabhatiyabhasya, a commentary on Aryabhata's Aryabhatiya, developed a computational system for a geo-heliocentric planetary model, in which the planets orbit the Sun, which in turn orbits Earth, similar to the system later proposed by Tycho Brahe.
 In the Tantrasamgraha (1501), Somayaji further revised his planetary system, which was mathematically more accurate at predicting the heliocentric orbits of the interior planets than both the Tychonic and Copernican models, but did not propose any specific models of the universe.
-Nilakantha's planetary system also incorporated the Earth's rotation on its axis.
+Nilakantha's planetary system also incorporated Earth's rotation on its axis.
 Most astronomers of the Kerala school of astronomy and mathematics seem to have accepted his planetary model.

 Renaissance-era astronomy

-European astronomy before Copernicus
+Medieval period

+Martianus Capella (5th century CE) expressed the opinion that the planets Venus and Mercury did not go about Earth but instead circled the Sun.
+Capella's model was discussed in the Early Middle Ages by various anonymous 9th-century commentators and Copernicus mentions him as an influence on his own work.
+Macrobius (420 CE) described a heliocentric model.
+John Scotus Eriugena(815-877 CE) proposed a model reminiscent of that from Tycho Brahe.

+In the 14th century, bishop Nicole Oresme discussed the possibility that Earth rotated on its axis, while Cardinal Nicholas of Cusa in his Learned Ignorance asked whether there was any reason to assert that the Sun (or any other point) was the center of the universe.
+In parallel to a mystical definition of God, Cusa wrote that "Thus the fabric of the world (machina mundi) will quasi have its center everywhere and circumference nowhere," recalling Hermes Trismegistus.

 Some historians maintain that the thought of the Maragheh observatory, in particular the mathematical devices known as the Urdi lemma and the Tusi couple, influenced Renaissance-era European astronomy, and thus was indirectly received by Renaissance-era European astronomy and thus by Copernicus.

 Copernicus used such devices in the same planetary models as found in Arabic sources.
 The exact replacement of the equant by two epicycles used by Copernicus in the Commentariolus was found in an earlier work by Ibn al-Shatir (d. c.
 1375) of Damascus.
 Copernicus' lunar and Mercury models are also identical to Ibn al-Shatir's.